Chelan County profile

 Chelan County has a highly seasonal unemployment rate, with significant employment in the agriculture and tourism related sectors.

-A chart showing the not seasonally adjusted unemployment rate for the United States, Washington and Chelan County from January 2024 to January 2026.
+A chart showing the not seasonally adjusted unemployment rate for Chelan County from Jan.
+2024 to Mar.
+2026

 Year Jan Feb Mar Apr May Jun Jul Aug Sept Oct Nov Dec